-Since 2001, we have been refining our materials in order to take the guesswork out of providing consistent, high quality tutorials.
-Our weekly course books are designed to give our students everything they need to master new skills each week, as well as enabling a clear line of communication between students, tutors and parents.
+Spectrum Tuition are always refining our materials in order to take the guesswork out of providing consistent, high quality tutorials.
+Our weekly course books give our students everything they need to master new skills each week.
+They also enable a clear line of communication between students, tutors and parents.
 Let’s take a look at how our course books work…

 Here’s what a typical front page looks like.
 It looks pretty simple, but it actually contains a number of different sections, each of which play an important role in our classes.
-First up, we have the class objectives.
+Firstly, is the class objectives.
 This section provides a concise summary of the learning goals for each week’s class.
 Students can tick off these objectives when they feel that they have adequately mastered them.
 This section also has a space where tutors can leave comments for parents to read.

-Beneath the class objectives, we have the results section.
+Beneath the class objectives, is the results section.
 This section is used to record all of the student’s results for the class.
-This means that parents can pick up their children’s books and, without even opening it, see how they performed that week.
+This means that parents can pick up their children’s books and see how they performed that week.

 The next section on the front page is the question slip.
-Students can use this slip throughout the week to record any problems they have with the homework.
-We found that, quite often, students have questions or difficulty when completing the homework, but then forget them when they arrive to class the next week.
+Students use this slip throughout the week to record any problems they have with the homework.
+We found that, quite often, students encounter questions or difficulties when completing the homework, but then forget them when they arrive to class the next week.
 That’s why we believe that it’s important to provide a space for students to write down any questions or problems that they encounter.

 The final section of the front page is called the reflection slip.
 Students are asked to fill this slip out at the end of each class, so that the tutor can get a good idea of how successful the lesson was, and whether their students had any difficulties or concerns.
 This is all part of our attempt to ensure that we are constantly improving our service.

-You will also notice that each week has a Victorian Curriculum Achievement Standards table.
-As you may be aware, our classes are designed to align to the current Victorian Curriculum.
-This table gives detailed information on what specific learning outcomes are being covered each week.
+You will also notice the Victorian Curriculum Achievement Standards table.
+As you may be aware, our classes align to the current Victorian Curriculum.
+This table gives detailed information on what specific learning outcomes each week covers.

 If the book is an English book, the next page will be the spelling test.
 Our students are given a spelling test every week to help improve their vocabulary.
 This page has a space for students to rewrite any word they spelled incorrectly in the test.